Federal lawsuit filed to block Alabama’s new abortion ban

 None of the laws has taken effect and all are expected to be blocked by the courts as the legal challenges play out with an ultimate eye on the Supreme Court.

-Supporters of the Alabama law have said they expected a lawsuit and expected to initially lose in court, but they hope the appeal could eventually land before the U.S. Supreme Court.
+Supporters of the Alabama law have said they expected a lawsuit and to initially lose in court, but they hope the appeal could eventually land before the U.S. Supreme Court.

-“My goal with this bill, and I think all of our goals, is to have Roe versus Wade turned over and that decision ability sent back to the states,” Republican Rep. Terri Collins, the bill’s sponsor said when it passed last week.
+“Our intent from the day this bill was drafted was to use it as a vehicle to challenge the constitutional abomination known as Roe v.
+Wade,” Rep. Terri Collins, the bill’s sponsor, said in a statement Friday.

+“This lawsuit is simply the first battle in what we hope will ultimately be a victorious effort to overturn Roe and protect unborn babies from harm,” Collins said.